BroadbandForum/usp/specification/discovery/readme.md

 <a id="mdns" />

-**R-DIS.8** - If mDNS discovery is supported by a USP Endpoint, the USP Endpoint MUST implement mDNS client and server functionality as defined in [RFC 6762][8].
+**R-DIS.3** - If mDNS discovery is supported by a USP Endpoint, the USP Endpoint MUST implement mDNS client and server functionality as defined in [RFC 6762][8].

-**R-DIS.9** - If mDNS advertisement for a MTP is enabled on an Endpoint, the Endpoint MUST listen for messages using that MTP from other Endpoints requesting establishment of USP communication over that MTP.
+**R-DIS.4** - If mDNS advertisement for a MTP is enabled on an Endpoint, the Endpoint MUST listen for messages using that MTP from other Endpoints requesting establishment of USP communication over that MTP.

+*/Barbara to update this/*

 **R-DIS.10** - If mDNS is enabled, an USP Endpoint MUST use mDNS to resolve a FQDN with domain “`.local.`”.